usnistgov/AusteniteCalculator/README-Developer.txt

     -> hkl, multiplicity
     -> Phase
     -> Crystallites Illuminated

+### Possible issue with phase names.
+Sometimes from cif file name with extension, and sometimes from name given inside cif file...

 Mutability
 	dictionaries and DataFrames should be mutable, so you don't need to pass the object back from a function